USEPA/sensortoolkit/docs/source/quickstart.rst

   `Click here <./template.html>`__ for more info about analysis with sensortoolkit and the script template.

-3 - Installating and Updating sensortoolkit
+3 - Installing and Updating sensortoolkit
 -------------------------------------------

 It's highly recommended to download sensortoolkit into a suitable environment, with all the packages and versions,